sacgr/NicoGoldFarmGuid/README.md

 - [Downlodes](https://sacgr.github.io/NicoGoldFarmGuid/#downlodes)
 - [FaQ](https://sacgr.github.io/NicoGoldFarmGuid/#faq)
 - [Contact Me](https://sacgr.github.io/NicoGoldFarmGuid/#contact-me)
 ## Description
 It is a gold form that uses the player to lode in and kill the pigmans in one dimension.
-It uses boats to remove the pigmans form the mod cap to increase the rates will killing the mobs.
+It uses boats to remove the pigmans from the mod cap to increase the rates will killing the mobs.
-The farm whas firs discripd in Nicos video "How to Design the MOST Optimized Gold Farm [Nerf Proof!]" [*https://www.youtube.com/watch?v=nTSFuNXbjqo*](https://www.youtube.com/watch?v=nTSFuNXbjqo)
+The farm was first described in Nicos video "How to Design the MOST Optimized Gold Farm [Nerf Proof!]" [*https://www.youtube.com/watch?v=nTSFuNXbjqo*](https://www.youtube.com/watch?v=nTSFuNXbjqo)
 ## Setup
 ### General information
-- If lazy place the schematic so that the top part of the glass is at build limit
+- If lazy place the schematic so that the top part of the glass is at build limit, this inshors that you only need to spawn proof a small amount of aria under the bedrock roth
-- If you want marginally better rates place it so that spawn "Svär" centered on where you are standing will in the killing chamber isn't loading in andy other spawning placed underneath the nether rothe(Se photo 1)
+- If you want marginally better rates place it lower but this mean that you need to spawn proof more of the aria under
+- The farm needs to be placed a [Nether Wastes](https://minecraft.wiki/w/Nether_Wastes)
 ### Nico's Design
 - Place the schematic in your selected spot
 - Somehow place in the boats
 - You can fill the platform around the killing chamber(Se photo 3)
 - Replace the wool block with a hopper stiking in the it with a storage system of you showing(Se photo 2)
-- Enjo Nico's engineering
-### Nico's design with LonelyKat's killing shamber
+### Nico's design with LonelyKat's killing chamber
 - Place the schematic in your selected spot
 - Replace the killing chamber with the one that LonelyKat design [se link](https://youtu.be/GN_RV3ush94)
 - Replace the wool block with a hopper stiking in the it with a storage system of you showing(Se photo 2)